Here you’ll find answers to some of the most frequently asked questions about the Norwich to Tilbury project.

 An option agreement is a legally binding document used by National Grid to secure land rights.
 The option will obligate the parties involved to enter into a final form of agreement as long as the relevant terms and conditions of the option agreement are met.

 National Grid acknowledges that any proposed new works may cause concern to landowners.
-In additional to the other payments outlined, ‘Injurious affection’ and any other appropriate Heads of Claim will be considered on an individual basis in accordance with current legislation.
+In addition to the other payments outlined, ‘Injurious affection’ and any other appropriate Heads of Claim will be considered on an individual basis in accordance with current legislation.